What is a Laundromat?

 Having used a Laundromat to obliterate any trace of their money’s origin, clients can direct it to wherever they want.
 In most cases, the ultimate destination cannot be determined, hidden behind endless layers of offshore companies in secretive jurisdictions.
 In some cases, it ends up directly with vendors of yachts, expensive cars, and luxury properties, or in the pockets of politicians.

 What type of checks should the banks have done?

-Transactions often went through correspondent banks in the U.S. and Europe including Deutsche Bank, Raiffeisen Bank, Citibank and HSBC without being stopped.
+The transactions often went through correspondent banks in the U.S. and Europe — including Deutsche Bank, Raiffeisen Bank, Citibank, and HSBC — without being stopped.

 What’s wrong with rich people moving money around this way?
 What’s the harm?

 There are some valid reasons to hide assets.
-In countries like Russia, showing legitimate wealth can get you in trouble with greedy people in positions of power.
+In countries like Russia, openly owning legitimate wealth can get you in trouble with greedy people in positions of power.
 Corporate raids are a regular occurrence.
 Your family could be kidnapped.
 So it makes sense to hide what you own.

 But some people try to hide assets bought with stolen funds.
-One way to catch corrupt officials is by looking at what they own in comparison to their legal income.
-If assets are hidden, the public may never know there’s a problem.
+One way to catch corrupt officials is by looking at what they own and comparing it to their legal income.
+If the assets are hidden, the public may never know there’s a problem.

 In the most blatant cases, Laundromats help launder ill-gotten money — literally making crime pay.
 These funds can disappear into offshore accounts and never be found.
 Almost every developing country struggles to trace and recover stolen assets.